Data trove shows U.S. doctors reap millions from Medicare

 Last week, AMA president Dr. Ardis Dee Hoven said the group "is concerned that (the government's) broad approach to releasing physician payment data will mislead the public into making inappropriate and potentially harmful treatment decisions and will result in unwarranted bias against physicians that can destroy careers."

-After CMS was deluged with requests for the data under the Freedom of Information Act, it invoked a law that requires federal agencies to openly publish "frequently requested" information.
+After CMS was deluged with FOIA requests for the data, it invoked a law that requires federal agencies to openly publish "frequently requested" information.

 The data are not exactly user-friendly.
-CMS posted the voluminous files, which must be downloaded to be read, here
+CMS said on Tuesday that it would post the information on its website, www.cms.gov, but it is not easily searchable.

 Still, a determined patient could see, for instance, that a particular physician performs an operation only one way.
 Hopkins' Makary offers the example of a hysterectomy, which can be done as open abdominal surgery, vaginally or laparoscopically (through a tiny incision).